henhans/ising/README.md

 Practice for Ising Model simulation.
 Run make to compile the file.
-The input and output is still underconstructions.
+The out put file are averaged energy and magneization.